-Upon request, ABIM will make reasonable modifications to its examination procedures or provide auxiliary aides or services for candidates with documented disabilities.
-These accommodations will be made in order to ensure that examination results reflect each candidate's clinical knowledge or medical judgment, rather than the candidate's sensory, manual or psychological skills, except where those skills are factors that a given examination is designed to measure.
-There are limits to the accommodations that ABIM is able to provide – see Forms of Accommodation for more information.
+Accommodations are made in order to ensure that examination results reflect each candidate's clinical knowledge or medical judgment, rather than the candidate's sensory, manual or psychological skills, except where those skills are factors that a given examination is designed to measure.